 Granite-ringed Big Bear Lake makes an excellent day hike or overnight backpacking trip: A variety of plants line the trail on the way up, you’ll love the lake’s clear waters and steep glacial cirque, and it’s easily accessible from Highway 3.
 An added bonus: you can hike cross-country to stunning Little Bear Lake.

-Take Bear Creek Road from State Highway 3’s west side, 18.6 miles north of Trinity Center, 10.5 miles north of Coffee Creek Road, 13.7 miles south of Callahan, and 6.8 miles south of Scott Mountain Summit.
+Take Bear Creek Road from CA Highway 3 on the west side, 18.6 miles north of Trinity Center, 10.5 miles north of Coffee Creek Road, 13.7 miles south of Callahan, and 6.8 miles south of Scott Mountain Summit.
 Go 1.6 miles to the small trailhead.

 Approach the creek again at 2.1 miles and begin alternating between a mixed white fir and western white pine forest and lush open patches with numerous ferns.
 The first open views of the glacial granite cirques harboring Big Bear Lake, your destination, and cousins Little Bear Lake and Wee Bear Lake, appear at 3.1 miles.